Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 Matchups
 ---
-**Brute**
+**Brute -**
  This is the matchup that I feared the most, despite **Ironsong Determination** being the most feared card.
 Brute is built by design to beat up on decks that stock up on defense reactions.
 The only real hope to win here is to play like a bad version of a regular Ninja deck and do more damage than they are dealing to you, occasionally taking turns off to cash in your value cards.
 Depending on the patience of your Brute opponent it can pay dividends to always have a zero cost defense reaction in your arsenal so that you may block effectively on a turn where they play up to three **Barraging Beatdown**.
 I felt very fortunate to have dodged this matchup throughout the event, outside of Isaac Olssen in the first round(!)
 He did not expect this type of strategy from a Ninja opponent and did not prepare his deck appropriately in the pre-game procedure.

 This is another huge edge to bringing an unknown archetype to an event like this, the possibility of getting free/easy wins increases due to players being unfamiliar or unprepared.
 This is accentuated even more in ‘Flesh and Blood’ as so far a class has only ever been associated with one archetype.
 Hopefully, this event changes that for at least Ninja in the future and people might think twice on how to prepare their deck in the pre-game procedure.